quicktheories/QuickTheories/README.md

   }
 ```

-In the example above we use three Sources, as you can see QuickTheories provides ways of generating most common Java types.
+In the example above we use three Gens, as you can see QuickTheories provides ways of generating most common Java types.

-Sources are made up of two parts

-* A Generator
-* A Shrinker

-A generator is just a simple function from a random number generator to a value.
-A shrinker is something that can intelligently produce simpler instances of that type.

-As we can see, the Sources DSL provides a way to put constraints on the values we generate (e.g we will only generate positive integers and the lists in this example will only be of size 42).
+A Gen is just a simple function from a random number generator to a value.
+As we can see, the DSL provides a way to put constraints on the values we generate (e.g we will only generate positive integers and the lists in this example will only be of size 42).

-Whenever possible you should use the Sources DSL to provide constraints, but sometimes you might need to constrain the domain in ways that cannot be expressed with the DSL.
+Whenever possible you should use the DSL to provide constraints, but sometimes you might need to constrain the domain in ways that cannot be expressed with the DSL.

 When this happens use assumptions.